Spinal Decompression & Disc Recovery

 - Leg or arm symptoms that may follow a nerve pattern (radiation, tingling, heaviness, or weakness sensations)

-- Disc related presentations where reducing pressure and restoring motion may be helpful (bulge/protrusion/herniation context when applicable)
+- Disc related presentations where reducing pressure and restoring motion may be helpful (bulge/protrusion/herniation)

 - Facet joint and stiffness patterns where extension, prolonged posture, or morning stiffness is a driver